 - Cheese Mixture: Ricotta cheese, shredded mozzarella cheese, parmesan cheese, eggs, salt, parsley, and garlic powder, combined to make the cheese filling.

-Step One – Brown the ground beef over medium heat with diced onion and season it with salt, pepper, Italian seasoning, garlic powder, and onion powder.
+Step One – Brown the ground beef over medium heat with diced onion and season it with salt, pepper, Italian seasoning, and garlic powder.

 Step Two – Add sauce to the ground beef onion mix.